mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

    * - created.increment
      - integer
-     - The operation order in which this :term:`snapshot` took place at this exact point in time.
+     - The operation order in which this :manual:`snapshot </reference/glossary/#std-term-snapshot>` took place at this exact point in time.
 To learn how timestamps work in MongoDB, see :ref:`document-bson-type-timestamp`.

    * - doNotDelete
      - boolean
-     - Indicator that the :term:`snapshot` cannot be deleted.
+     - Indicator that the :manual:`snapshot </reference/glossary/#std-term-snapshot>` cannot be deleted.

        If ``doNotDelete`` is set to ``true``, any value in ``expires`` is ignored.